mauvera94/Agile-Multiverse/Agile_Multiverse/Start Here.md

 👋 Mau ([email](mailto:multiverse@mickeymau.com), [LinkedIn](https://www.linkedin.com/in/mauvera/), [main personal site](https://www.mauvera.co/))

 # How to navigate
 As mentioned, most of the topics are connected in many ways, so there is not a linear way to consume the information, it’s more a _choose your own adventure_ kind of learning.
-So just go at a topic and enjoy wherever your wind blows.
+So just go down the rabbit hole.

 Unlike a traditional wiki, this particular vault holds _backlinks_, which are the other pages that reference the page you are on.
 At the bottom of any page look for the section **LINKS TO THIS PAGE** and see the invisible connections between topics (Or if you are a more visual learner, you can always use the graph view at the left).